Service • Agentic AI Development for E-commerce Brands

 Identify the Right Agent Use Case

-We audit your workflows, score opportunities by ROI and feasibility, define success metrics, and pick one initial agent to build.
+We audit your store workflows and ticket mix, score opportunities by ROI and feasibility, define success metrics, and pick one initial agent to build.
 You get a clear plan even if you don't continue.

 Weeks 3–6